MrPio/ElderEase-Connect/README.md

 # ElderEase Connect

-ElderlyEase is an easy-to-use app that has been designed to connect the elderly with carers workers.
+ElderlyEase is an easy-to-use app designed to connect the elderly with care workers.

+### 🏆 Award for the validity of the technical solutions adopted!

 ## Slideshow